AFRA1998/Lora_mesh/README.md

 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- | -------- |

-This project is a test implementation of the LoRaMesher library under the ESP-IDF framework.
+This project is based on the original LoRaMesher library "https://github.com/LoRaMesher/LoRaMesher" and serves as a test implementation under the ESP-IDF framework.
 The original version of the library is designed for use with PlatformIO and Arduino IDE.

 In this project, I have made the necessary modifications to adapt the library for compatibility with ESP-IDF, enabling its functionality within this framework.
 The goal is to test the library’s features and ensure it can be executed seamlessly on ESP32 devices using ESP-IDF.